Judith Brodie - Interim Chief Executive Officer

 Veronica Bonfigli - Governance Officer

-I am responsible for supporting the Senior Advisor to the CEO (Governance & Management) in leading the development and management of the governance arrangements for Cochrane, reviewing developments to ensure they comply with the principles of best practice on charity governance.
+I am responsible for supporting the Head of Governance and Strategy in leading the development and management of the governance arrangements for Cochrane, reviewing developments to ensure they comply with the principles of best practice on charity governance.

 I support the appropriate operation of Cochrane’s Governing Board and its sub-committees, and the Cochrane Council, helping to ensure that the conduct of meetings is in accordance with good governance principles.